-Section 4 demonstrates that the baseline model performs in line with the data in regards to several key untargeted features, such as the cross-sectional distribution of firms' cash holdings (Section 3.3.2), correlation between liquidity positions and debt issuance (Section 4.1.2), and the heterogeneity in investment responsiveness to monetary shocks (Section 4.2.2).
-In the following, I use the model to study the main question at hand: what is the role of firms' balance sheet liquidity in the transmission of monetary policy to aggregate investment?

-To answer this, I consider two counterfactual exercises.
-First, I show how the strength of monetary transmission to investment weakens when the initial balance sheet liquidity of the whole firm population is increased.
-And second, I illustrate that transmission weakens whenever the return on firms' cash r{t+1}^m is less sensitive to fluctuations in the policy rate r{t+1}^f .
+The analysis above shows that the baseline model performs in line with the data in regards to several key untargeted features, such as the cross-sectional distribution of firms' cash holdings (Section 3.3.2), correlation between liquidity positions and debt issuance (Section 4.1.2), and the heterogeneity in investment responsiveness to monetary shocks (Section 4.2.2).
+In the following, I use the model to study what is the role of firms' balance sheet liquidity in the transmission of monetary policy to aggregate investment.
+To do so, I first assess the importance of the direct effects of monetary policy in the baseline model transmission mechanism and compare it to a "canonical" special case which abstracts from the key features that drive firms' liquidity management considerations.
+I then consider two counterfactual exercises within the baseline model, which illustrate how monetary transmission to aggregate investment depends on the initial balance sheet liquidity of the whole firm population, and the sensitivity of firms' cash returns $r{t+1}^m$ to fluctuations in the policy rate $r{t+1}^f$ .